k-rns/2020-10-26-WHOI-Data/index.md

   </li>
   <li>Launch the jupyter notebook with the following command.
 A new browser window should pop up right into your notebook.</li>
   <pre><code>jupyter notebook</code></pre>
+  <li>Test your installs worked.
+See "Testing Your Installs" section Below.</li>
 </ul>

 <strong>Install Method 2: Using base environment</strong>